elixir4dev/todo_api/Tutorial.md

     mix test

-## Create the Controller for the API.
+## Create the Controller for HTML resources
 In the other approach we didn't need to create the controller because we use  `mix phx.gen.json` and it generates everything for us.
 The context module `tasks.ex`, the schema `todo.ex`, the controller `todo_controller.ex` and the JSON view `todo_json.ex`

 So now we will create a simple JSON-based API to perform CRUD operations.
 Running the following command.

-`mix phx.gen.json Tasks Todo todos title:string description:string completed:boolean deadline:date --no-context --no-schema`
+`mix phx.gen.html Tasks Todo todos title:string description:string completed:boolean deadline:date --no-context --no-schema`

 As you can see, this is quite similar to the command that we run in our first approach.
 But we have two additional flags.
 The `--no-schema` flag is used to skip generating an Ecto schema for the resource.
 This means that the generated code will not include a database table or migration file.
 It can be useful when you want to create a JSON API without persisting data in a database or when you have already it in place.

 The `--no-context` flag is used to skip generating a context module for the resource.
 The context module serves as an API boundary and provides functions for working with the resource2.
 By skipping the context generation, you have more flexibility in how you structure your application and handle the resource’s logic.

-Using these flags allows you to generate only the necessary files for a JSON API, without generating additional files and dependencies that are not required for your specific use case, or you have already done it.
+Using these flags allows you to generate only the necessary files for an HTML resource, without generating additional files and dependencies that are not required for your specific use case, or you have already done it.

 After we run the command we see the following message.

-Add the resource to your :api scope in lib/todo_api_web/router.ex:
+Add the resource to your browser scope in lib/todo_api_web/router.ex:

-    resources "/todos", TodoController, except: [:new, :edit]
+    resources "/todos", TodoController

 So you will need to update the router to have

 ```
-  scope "/api", TodoApiWeb do
+  scope "/", TodoApiWeb do
-     pipe_through :api
+    pipe_through :browser

+    get "/", PageController, :home
-     resources "/todos", TodoController, except: [:new, :edit]
+    resources "/todos", TodoController
   end
 ```
 So now we need to verify that everything is ok.